tamirgz/reverse-engineering-reference-manual/README.md

 <p align='center'> <img src="https://e16ae89e-a-62cb3a1a-s-sites.googlegroups.com/site/delphibasics/home/delphibasicsarticles/anin-depthlookintothewin32portableexecutablefileformat-part1/PEFormat1.gif?attachauth=ANoY7crq-jlujmE8zWi60Cm1Xi_rNPgeQUC1YYKQlSvboVrM-HQoeheT2P4WBCI0_ucUP_NvHGSqE8JlQMo_t8bF3lUsnZSRzHEC1uVP0Z-1v-jkIOQqVKSJpK_ryOoQDHKu3zLerXHhxlpgIXAKSSGXmsH4ysNQiSiubcM4BTBAQfJiGDhinfcUL3kWQieZD91oSDlrYJo9HEsEnULu1X9Wlcc40V77IvtcQ_eZJKq9hd4Qy42gbBBav2rxu2dBgfqxFZ-NMhK9m4oupLnWQLLWBMxf3jZoUiSsO3VeIz7yIfnX0PCj_iowkY8_lcDMgl4NQGDgehgBqvi9jn59u51cwjB9fE065A%3D%3D&attredirects=0" height="400"> </p>
 <!-- this image is from DelphiBasics -->

-* 64-bit Windows led to the creation of a new file format called PE32+, which has the same fields as the original PE format but with widened field (32 bits to 64 bits)
+* PE file starts with a DOS header.
+The 2 fields of interest in the DOS header are e_magic and e_lfanew. e_magic contains the magic number 0x5A4D, which is MZ in ASCII. e_lfanew contains PE header's file offset
+* PE header (IMAGE_NT_HEADERS) contains 3 fields
+  * __Signature__: always 0x00004550, which is "PE00" in ASCII
+  * __IMAGE_FILE_HEADER (COFF Header)__: contains basic information on the file (e.g. target CPU, number of sections).
+Present in the object file so contains information useful to object file and executable
+  * __IMAGE_OPTIONAL_HEADER32 (PE Optional Header)__: MagicNumber field determines whether the image file uses 64-bit address space (PE32+) or 32-bit address space.
+Address of entry point can also be found here
+    * PE32+ contained widened PE Optional Header
+* Section table (IMAGE_SECTION_HEADERs) is right after PE Header.
+Each IMAGE_SECTION_HEADER contains information on a section, such as a section's virtual address or its pointer to data on disk
   * 2 sections can be merged into a single one if they have similar attributes
     * .idata is often merged into .rdata in release-mode executable
 * __Virtual Address(VA) to File Offset Translation__: file_offset = VA - image_base - section_base_RVA + section_file_offset
   1. VA - image_base = RVA.
 RVA (Relative Virtual Address) is virtual address relative to the image base (HMODULE).
-It is used to avoid hardcoded memory addresses since the image base might not always get loaded to its preferred load address
+It is used to avoid hardcoded memory addresses since the image base might not always get loaded to its preferred load address.
+As a result, address obtained from disassembler might not match the address obtained from a debugger
   2. RVA - section_base_RVA = offset from base of the section
   3. offset_from_section_base + section_file_offset = file offset on disk
 * Locations of many important data structures (e.g. imports, exports, base relocations) can be found in the Data Directory structure (IMAGE_DATA_DIRECTORY)
-* PE file starts with a DOS header.
-The 2 fields of interest in the DOS header are e_magic and e_lfanew. e_magic contains the WORD 0x5A4D, which is MZ in ASCII. e_lfanew contains PE header's file offset
-* PE header (IMAGE_NT_HEADERS) contains 3 fields
-  * __Signature__: always 0x00004550, which is "PE00" in ASCII
-  * __IMAGE_FILE_HEADER__: contains basic information on the file (e.g. target CPU, number of sections)
-  * __IMAGE_OPTIONAL_HEADER32__: contains more information on the file.
-But most importantly, it contains an array of IMAGE_NT_HEADERS structures
-* Section table (IMAGE_SECTION_HEADERs) is right after PE Header.
-Each IMAGE_SECTION_HEADER contains information on a section, such as a section's virtual address or its pointer to data on disk
 * __Base Relocations__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_BASERELOC.
 Refers to as the .reloc section.
 Contains every location that needs to be rebased if the executable doesn't load at the preferred load address
   * To rebase, loader calculates the difference between the actual load address and the preferred load address.
 Every entry in this section is then updated with the previous calculation
 * __Program Exception Data__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_EXCEPTION.
 It is an exception table that contains an array of IMAGE_RUNTIME_FUNCTION_ENTRY structures.
 Each IMAGE_RUNTIME_FUNCTION_ENTRY contains the address to an exception handler
+* __overlay__: data appended to end of a PE File.
+It is not loaded into memory
 ---

 # .operating-system-concepts